Thursday, August 29, 2024

 When I first moved to AK I heard the lore of the legendary winter of 2012 when Pio was so filled in that no technical climbing or rappelling was necessary and the entire face could be skied continuously.
 I figured it wouldn't happen again, but over the years Ben, Matt, Neil, and Brady have all realized that its possible by some "technical scrambling" up and rock skiing down the ramp adjacent to the upper technical pitches.
 We decided to follow their lead.

-The ramp was fun and definitely the way to go and we were soon off of it and into the upper amphitheater.
+The ramp was fun and definitely the way to go and we were soon past it and into the upper amphitheater.
 Maybe cause its full-on meltdown in town, but I hadn't really anticipated how deep the wallowing to the ridge was going to be and pretty much maxed out swimming uphill in the race against nightfall.
 The chute just kept getting steeper and deeper as we climbed until reaching a point where a lot of snow was making its way onto Tony's head and neck:

 By 8 PM we were on top of the north face and into the golden evening sunshine - just enough time to zip up to the summit.